-For the second challenge, outiler problem, one common and popular solution is quantile regression\citep{1978Regression}.
-It studies the conditional distribution of each quantile of response variables thus overcoming outlier and heteroscedasticity problems.
+Talking about the outlier problem, one popular solution is quantile regression\citep{1978Regression}.
+It studies the conditional distribution of each quantile of response variables, thus overcoming the outlier problem and being able to explain potential heteroscedasticity of the datasets.
 Inspired by its good performance, loads of research incorporate quantile regression into big data analysis framework, especially in divide-and-conquer.
-Take \citeauthor{chenQuantileRegressionMemory2019}(\citeyear{chenQuantileRegressionMemory2019}) as an example, they used a kernel function to smooth loss function and combined it with the idea of divide-and-conquer that can be operated iteratively to obtain a linear quantile regression estimator, handling with the limit of machine number constraint in na\"ive dc.
-Moreover, \citeauthor{huDistributedQuantileRegression2021}(\citeyear{huDistributedQuantileRegression2021}) addressed the issue of quantile regression being not differentiable to speed up big data algorithm by developing CSL\citep{jordanCommunicationEfficientDistributedStatistical2019} method in the context of quantile regression.
+Take \citeauthor{chenQuantileRegressionMemory2019}(\citeyear{chenQuantileRegressionMemory2019}) as an example, they used a kernel function to smooth quantile loss function and operated divide-and-conquer iteratively to obtain a linear quantile regression estimator, handling with the constraint of machine number in na\"ive-dc.
+Moreover, \citeauthor{huDistributedQuantileRegression2021}(\citeyear{huDistributedQuantileRegression2021}) addressed the nondifferentiable problem of quantile regression by developing CSL\citep{jordanCommunicationEfficientDistributedStatistical2019} method to speed up big data algorithm.
 We can also find other research combining quantile regression with subsampling and online updating like \citeauthor{chenQuantileRegressionBig2020}(\citeyear{chenQuantileRegressionBig2020}) and \citeauthor{wangRenewableQuantileRegression2022}(\citeyear{wangRenewableQuantileRegression2022}).
-By using online updating, Wang's(\citeyear{wangRenewableQuantileRegression2022}) method is applicable to big data streams.
-Particularly, Wang(\citeyear{wangRenewableQuantileRegression2022}) analysed quantile regression from the angle of maximum likelihood and incorporated it in online updating algorithm.
-Without operations in check loss function, it is more convenient than the work of \citeauthor{chenQuantileRegressionMemory2019}(\citeyear{chenQuantileRegressionMemory2019}),and \citeauthor{chenQuantileRegressionBig2020}(\citeyear{chenQuantileRegressionBig2020}).
-Some variants of quantile regression like composite quantile regression, adaptive quantile regression are also investigeted in big data analysis.
-Please look through \citeauthor{jiangCompositeQuantileRegression2018}(\citeyear{jiangCompositeQuantileRegression2018}),\citeauthor{jiangAdaptiveQuantileRegressions2021}(\citeyear{jiangAdaptiveQuantileRegressions2021}) for details.
+By using online updating, Wang's(\citeyear{wangRenewableQuantileRegression2022}) method can be applied to big data streams.
+Particularly, \citeauthor{wangRenewableQuantileRegression2022}(\citeyear{wangRenewableQuantileRegression2022}) analyzed quantile regression from the view of maximum likelihood and incorporated it in online updating algorithm.
+Without operations in check loss function, it is more convenient than the work of \citeauthor{chenQuantileRegressionMemory2019}(\citeyear{chenQuantileRegressionMemory2019}), and \citeauthor{chenQuantileRegressionBig2020}(\citeyear{chenQuantileRegressionBig2020}).
+Some variants of quantile regression like composite quantile regression and adaptive quantile regression are also investigated in big data analysis, which can be seen in \citeauthor{jiangCompositeQuantileRegression2018}(\citeyear{jiangCompositeQuantileRegression2018}),\citeauthor{jiangAdaptiveQuantileRegressions2021}(\citeyear{jiangAdaptiveQuantileRegressions2021}) for details.